 Host Stephen Peithman explores ideas, themes and people shared by various classical works, Saturday afternoons at 4.

 Stephen has been contributing shows to Capital Public Radio since 1983, first with Musical Stages, and now, Connections.
-He also is an author, including The Annotated Tales of Edgar Allan Poe and seven theatre-related books.
+He is the author of The Annotated Tales of Edgar Allan Poe and seven theatre-related books.
 A singer since his early years, he has performed with chamber ensembles, as a soloist, and as a performer in opera and musical theatre, as well as non-musical plays.

 The moon in music by Dvorak, Offenbach, Orff, Debussy, Beethoven, and more.